ytopt-team/ytopt/docs/tutorials/mmm-block/tutorial-mmm-block.md

 Indentifying a problem to autotune
 -----------------------
 In this tutorial, we target to autotune the block size for matrix multiplication.
 Save the related source files in the seprate folder: `mmm_block.cpp`.
-For your convenience, we have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/mmm-block/mmm_problem/mmm_block.cpp>`.
+We have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/mmm-block/mmm_problem/mmm_block.cpp>`.

 ```python